WHEN MOTHER NATURE IS YOUR DOCTOR, THEN FOOD IS YOUR MEDICINE

 - CHOP: I highly recommend investing in a quality chef's knife and cutting board.
 Nothing is more important than being able to chop and prep your own fresh, fruits and veggies!
 Look for a knife with a heavier handle, as it will be easier to maneuver.
 A solid wood cutting board is going to be better than a plastic or synthetic one, and is more sanitary, as well.
 Ideal for chopping fresh salads.

 - BLEND: One of my favorite and most-used kitchen appliances is my high-speed blender.
 I love my Vitamix, because it has variable speeds, as well as smoothie, frozen, and soup settings.
 After going through several cheap-o blenders over the years, I finally decided to spend the money on one that will last me a lifetime.
 Doing the math, I've spent just as much, if not more, on all of the previous blenders as the Vitamix!
 On top of that, it saves me time and effort in the kitchen, and makes a far superior smoothie!
 Ideal for making smoothies, nice cream, sauces, and soups.
+If you're looking for a slightly less expensive high-speed blender that's equally as amazing, check out one of my new favorites, the Omega!

 - JUICE: I typically use juicing for medicinal purposes only.
 It can get pricey and borderline wasteful trying to juice all of the fresh produce you just bought, but it definitely has it's time and place.
 I love my Omega juicer, because, like the Vitamix, it just delivers a superior drink/meal when all is said and done.
 A quality juicer will also do less damage to your fruits and vegetables, making them more nutritious for you.
 Ideal for making fresh juices.